trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

      - but if BE is not in the list of excluded countries, then the measure does apply, as with the veterinary control.

-### Find the third-country duty measure and the applicable duty
+### Third-country duty measure and the applicable duty

 Let's say we are importing domestic swine from the United States, a country with which the UK does not have a trade agreement.
 The import will need to fall back to the third-country duty